apache/karaf/assemblies/docker/README.md

 ## Build

-Images are based on the official [OpenJDK 11](https://hub.docker.com/_/openjdk?tab=tags&page=1&name=11-ea-28-slim) image.
+Images are based on the Docker official [AdoptOpenJDK 11 JRE Hotspot](https://hub.docker.com/_/adoptopenjdk?tab=tags&page=1&name=11-jre-hotspot) image.
 If you want to build the Karaf image run:

 ```